Press Release 01/2019

 These figures more than clearly demonstrate that the exit from hard coal-fired generation of electric power is already reality in Germany.
 Nevertheless, the existing hard coal- and natural gas-fired power plants will be needed to balance fluctuations in the feed-in from renewable energy sources as long as there are no practical and competitive means of storage.
 The Commission Growth, Structural Transformation and Employment (“Coal Commission”) should therefore pay attention to establishing a target path that can be realised practically when making the decisions on the upcoming agenda and demonstrate appreciation for the emissions reductions already achieved by hard coal.

 Responsible pursuant to the German Press Act: Verein der Kohlenimporteure e.
-V., Prof Dr Franz-Josef Wodopia, Managing Director
+V., Dr Franz-Josef Wodopia, Managing Director